senayberhe/senayblog/README.md

 Credits

-This blog application was built using Django Framework by [Your Name Here].
-Special thanks to the Django documentation and django-taggit for their contributions to the project.
+This blog application was built using Django Framework Special thanks to the Django documentation and django-taggit for their contributions to the project.